 How cool was that?
 I feel bad for the cool looking skunk cleaner shrimp, though.

 It doesn’t take the most active of imaginations to see where this crustacean gets its common names.
 You will sometimes see it sold as a snapping shrimp.
 Curious to hear what it sounds like in a home aquarium?
-Check out this video.
-Warning, the guy who took this video (not me), uses a little bit of language.
+Check out this video, it shows a pistol shrimp in super-slow motion, you can hear the clicks and at super-zoom even see the gun ‘smoke’.

 How the pistol works